-This condition means that your dog’s heart has enlarged and thus cannot pump blood as it is supposed to.
-It is important to always have your dog checked for CHF in case you own a large canine friend.
+This condition means that your dog’s heart has enlarged and thus cannot pump blood as it should.
+Always check your dog for CHF if you own a sizeable canine friend.

 Older dogs are at risk of heart failure, especially dogs over the age of 16 years.

 Adult heartworms may clog the heart leading to improper function of the heart.